2022 Wild West Shootout!

 Colorado Backgammon (Prime Club)

-Our club continues to grow and league play is now every Wednesday, alternating between two locations.
+Our club continues to grow and league play is now every Wednesday at Hangar 101.
 Additional venues will be chosen for the monthly, which is typically either the last Saturday or Sunday of the month.

 MeetUp is our primary tool for communication, so I encourage you to check out the upcoming dates and locations.
 Also, please indicate if you plan to attend, this allows others to know how many players for a given week – if it’s a long drive, they at least have an expectation.